housseindjirdeh/angular2-hn/README.md

 ## Areas of improvement

- - Comment requests stagger and take a while with a large number of comments (>200).
-This needs to be sped up considerably
+ - Comment requests can take a while to load with a large number of comments (>200), this needs to be sped up.
  - Support for polls

 Feel free to send me feedback on [twitter](https://twitter.com/hdjirdeh) or [file an issue](https://github.com/hdjirdeh/angular2-hn/issues/new)!